Inspiaaa/Micro8/README.md

 The assembler supports overloading based on operand types.
 Each instruction defines a list of parameter types, which are checked using parameter type checkers (see the `ParameterType` interface).
 This system allows you to implement a potentially complex set of rules that determine which values are accepted and which are incompatible.

+Variadic signatures are also supported by setting the `isVariadic` parameter in the `Instruction` constructor.
+This makes it apply the last parameter type checker to additional arguments.

 In addition to validating whether a value is legal, parameter type checkers also help identify potentially incorrect or suspicious values during static analysis.

 Example of a potentially erroneous, but legal value: